BOCK Panetela Tasting

 But:

 Don't do that.
 Go for it and you'll be pleasantly surprised.
 This thin little buck can do something!
-The taste is not a broadside full in the face, but the taste is nuanced and uncomplicated.
+The flavour is not a broadside full in the face, but the taste is nuanced and uncomplicated.

 Thin formats require some knowledge of how to smoke such a cigar.
 Draw very slowly and lightly.
 Make sure that it does not smoulder.
 If it does happen: Light it again slowly so that it does not overheat.

 The burn was almost straight - wow - great rolled with an excellent tobacco!
 There is also some tobacco from Nicaragua in the filler.
-This gives this cigar a certain spiciness.
+This gives this cigar a certain flavour.
 It continues to develop over the course of the smoke.
 At the end it has a maximum strength of 3/5.

 Resources on the topic

-- Buy cigar: Google Search >
+- Buy a cigar: Google Search >

 Responses